Skip to Content

 The patties are small and cute, and hence, eye-catchers for kids.

-• Frozen broccoli florets and stems
+• Defrosted broccoli florets with their stems

 • 1 large onion, chopped and drained of liquid